Techtonica/curriculum/roles-in-tech/entrepreneurship.md

 * *Optimized talent management*

 **Challenges:**

-* **Abandoning another career:** Its going to be impossible to simultaneously manage another career.
+* **Abandoning another career:** It's going to be impossible to simultaneously manage another career.
 * **Financing:** It's not easy to get funds.
 * **Teambuilding:** This is especially hard if you've never run or managed a team before.
 * **Being the visionary:** As the founder of your startup, you'll be expected to come up with the ideas.

+Read through lesson slides [Intro to Entrepreneurship, Fundraising & Incorporation](https://docs.google.com/presentation/d/1fRYImBTR0ZWGSQfDJ7ctz57OdvmU6kFewoMfTt3lL3I/edit#slide=id.p)

 ### Common Mistakes / Misconceptions
 **1. Entrepreneurs are born to lead**
 It may seem that some people were born natural leaders, or were born with better traits to become entrepreneurs, but in reality, entrepreneurs come in all shapes and sizes, and it’s possible to acquire the necessary traits to become a successful entrepreneur no matter how you started out.